orbeon/orbeon-forms-doc/form-runner/access-control/deployed-forms.md

 - Any user (even anonymous) can fill out new form data.
 - A logged-in user who created form data can later read and update it.
-- A logged-in user member of the group of the user who created form data can read it but not updated it.
+- A logged-in user member of the group of the user who created form data can read it but not update it.
 - Users with the role _clerk_ can read any form data.
+They can also list data on the Summary page.
-- Users with the role _admin_ can do any operation, including deleting form data.
+- Users with the role _admin_ can do any operation, including deleting form data and listing data on the Summary page.

 ![Permissions dialog with explict permissions enabled](../../form-builder/images/permissions-dialog.png)